- See the market and museums of San Jose

 In the evening, finish off the day at one of Arenal Volcano's famous hot springs, and enjoy a scrumptious dinner by the waterside.

 Day 10: Arenal Volcano - Horseback Riding

 Hike and ride across Arenal through waterfalls, forests, and high hills.
-Get the best views of the San Carlos Valley and the surrounding forests, and finish at the base of a 213 ft (65 meter) waterfall.
+Get the best views of the San Carlos Valley and the surrounding forests, and finish at the base of a 213 ft (65 meters) waterfall.
 Relax, go for a dip, then head back through a private, 400-hectares farm.
-You will be able to spot toucan, orioles, and one of the largest trees in the park along with other flora and fauna.
+You will be able to spot toucan, Orioles, and one of the largest trees in the park along with other flora and fauna.
 Finally, after crossing a cattle pasture and 3 different rivers, your journey will be complete.